-Code 19(4), (5), (10) Code 19(1), (6), (7) Code 19(2), (4) Code 19(7)(g), (11)
+Code 19(4) Code 19(4), (5), (10) Code 19(1), (6), (7) Code 19(2), (4) Code 19(7)(g), (11)

-- conducting due diligence on the introducer to ensure eligibility and that they are not themselves reliant on a third party; - entering into and ensuring satisfactory terms of business; - conducting CRA and the remaining CDD requirements; and - ensuring requirements for stopping and or terminating business relationships/occasional transactions and making internal disclosure are met.
+- risk assessing the eligible introducer; - conducting due diligence on the introducer to ensure eligibility and that they are not themselves reliant on a third party; - entering into and ensuring satisfactory terms of business; - conducting CRA and the remaining CDD requirements; and - ensuring requirements for stopping and or terminating business relationships/occasional transactions and making internal disclosure are met.

-Code 30 There may be some crossover with the requirements of paragraph 30.
+There may be some crossover with the requirements of paragraph 30.